Doreen Rosamund Averil Tobeason1

 Lt.-Col. Sir James Michael Peto, 2nd Bt. was born on 8 May 1894.1 He was the son of Sir Basil Edward Peto, 1st Bt. and Mary Matilda Annie Baird.
 He married Frances G. Carnegie, daughter of Rev. Canon William Hartley Carnegie and Albinia Frances Crawley-Boevey, on 17 February 1920.1 He died on 24 March 1971 at age 76.1

-Lt.-Col. Sir James Michael Peto, 2nd Bt. usually went by his middle name of Michael.1 He was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.1 He fought in the First World War, he ws mentioned in despatches.1 He gained the rank of Lieutenant-Colonel in the service of the Coldstream Guards.1 He fought in the Second World War.1 He was the Deputy Assistant Quartermaster-General in 1939 at Staff Headquarters, London District, England.1 He was the Assistant Quartermaster-General in 1940 at Staff Headquarters, London District, England.1 He was the Military Liaison Officer to the Minister of Transport between 1942 and 1945.1 He succeeded to the title of 2nd Baronet Peto, of Barnstaple, co.
+Lt.-Col. Sir James Michael Peto, 2nd Bt. usually went by his middle name of Michael.1 He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He fought in the First World War, he ws mentioned in despatches.1 He gained the rank of Lieutenant-Colonel in the Coldstream Guards.1 He fought in the Second World War.1 He was the Deputy Assistant Quartermaster-General in 1939 at Staff Headquarters, London, England.1 He was the Assistant Quartermaster-General in 1940 at Staff Headquarters, London, England.1 He was the Military Liaison Officer to the Minister of Transport between 1942 and 1945.1 He succeeded as the 2nd Baronet Peto, of Barnstaple, co.
 Devon [U.K., 1927] on 28 January 1945.1 He held the office of Deputy Lieutenant (D.L.) in 1951.1 He held the office of Justice of the Peace (J.P.) for Ross-shire in 1952.1

 Child of Lt.-Col. Sir James Michael Peto, 2nd Bt. and Frances G. Carnegie